 The Company recognizes liabilities for anticipated tax audit issues in the U.S. and other domestic and international tax jurisdictions based on its estimate of whether, and the extent to which, additional tax payments are more likely than not.
 The Company believes it maintains appropriate reserves to offset potential income tax liabilities that may arise upon final resolution of matters for open tax years.
-The U.S. Internal Revenue Service (IRS) is currently auditing the Company's fiscal years ended March 31, 2002, 2003, 2004, 2006, 2007 and 2008.
+The U.S. Internal Revenue Service (IRS) is currently auditing the Company's fiscal years ended 2006, 2007 and 2008.
+Fiscal 2009 and fiscal 2010 are currently open for examination by the IRS.
 The Company believes that it has appropriate support for the income tax positions taken and to be taken on its tax returns and that its accruals for tax liabilities are appropriate for all open years based on an assessment of many factors including past experience and interpretations of tax law applied to the facts of each matter.
 If such amounts ultimately prove to be unnecessary, the resulting reversal of such reserves would result in tax benefits being recorded in the period the reserves are no longer deemed necessary.
 If such assessments ultimately prove to be greater than anticipated, a future charge to expense would be recorded in the period in which the assessment is determined.
 Timing of the resolution and/or closure on audits is highly uncertain; however, the Company believes that it is reasonably possible that the unrecognized tax benefits could significantly change within the next 12 months as the result of a tax examination closure.
 This settlement could have a significant impact on the unrecognized tax benefit; however the Company is not currently able to quantify the amount of such change.

-The following table summarizes the activity related to the Company's gross unrecognized tax benefits from April 1, 2008 to March 31, 2009 (amounts in thousands):
+The following table summarizes the activity related to the Company's gross unrecognized tax benefits from April 1, 2009 to March 31, 2010 (amounts in thousands):

-Balance as of April 1, 2008 \$ 112,311 Decreases related to prior year tax positions (49,967) Increases related to current year tax positions 7,584 Increases related to prior year tax positions 123 Balance as of March 31, 2009 \$ 70,051
+Balance as of April 1, 2009 \$ 70,051 Decreases related to prior year tax positions (25,492) Increases related to current year tax positions 11,332 Increases related to prior year tax positions 1,249 Balance as of March 31, 2010 \$ 57,140

-As of March 31, 2009, the Company had accrued approximately \$1.7 million related to the potential payment of interest on the Company's uncertain tax positions, net of interest receivable on tax overpayments.
+As of March 31, 2010, the Company had accrued approximately \$4.7 million related to the potential payment of interest on the Company's uncertain tax positions.
 Interest was included in the provision for income taxes.
 The Company has not accrued any penalties related to its uncertain tax positions as the Company believes that it is more likely than not that there will not be any assessments of penalties.